JOJ0/discodos/sphinx/source/QUICKSTART.md

 ## Installation

+DiscoDOS is available via PyPI and can be installed like this:

+`pipx install discodos`

-Please head over to the [INSTALLATION](INSTALLATION.md) document for step by step instructions on how to get DiscoDOS running on your machine.
+In case you are not familiar with installing python packages, please head over to [SETUP](INSTALLATION.md) for step by step instructions.

 ## Importing your Discogs collection and Marketplace inventory